Florida exam calculator

 Florida documentary stamp tax calculator, with the exam traps built in.

-Calculate deed stamps, mortgage stamps, unsecured note stamps, Miami-Dade surtax, and nonrecurring intangible tax.
+Calculate deed stamps, mortgage stamps, standalone note stamps, Miami-Dade surtax, and nonrecurring intangible tax.
 Then see the formula, rounding step, and exam trap that decide the answer.

 Quick answer

+A Florida documentary stamp tax calculation starts with the document being taxed.
 For most Florida deed transfers, documentary stamp tax is $0.70 per $100 or portion of $100 of consideration.
-Miami-Dade single-family dwelling transfers use $0.60 per $100.
-Miami-Dade transfers that are not single-family dwellings can use $1.05 per $100.
+Miami-Dade transfers of only a single-family dwelling use $0.60 per $100.
+Miami-Dade transfers that are not only single-family dwelling transfers can use $1.05 per $100.
 Mortgage and note documentary stamps use $0.35 per $100, and nonrecurring intangible tax is loan amount x 0.002.
+Documentary stamp tax on a standalone note or written obligation is capped at $2,450.

 Standard Florida deed